 - University Place: from this apartment building to our building is only a 0.9km (0.5mi) walk, and we have had students who enjoyed living here.
 The prices seem reasonable, especially if you share a 2-bedroom apartment with a roommate.
 Although their typical rental contract starts in mid-August (before the semester, but after math camp), some of our students have been allowed to move in earlier when they asked if that was possible. - Tara Apartments: this is the only University-run housing option for graduate students.
 They are relatively understanding of students' situations, the prices are reasonable, and you will get to live near many other graduate students (probably including some from our department).
-There is a Tiger Line Shuttle (specifically the #402 Trowbridge Loop) that goes by Tara and takes you to the MU Student Center, but currently it only runs on weekdays during the semester, and then you still have to walk 1km (0.6mi) from the Student Center to the Locust Street Building.
-Also, the city bus routes do not go near Tara.
+There is a Tiger Line Shuttle (specifically the #402 Trowbridge Loop) that goes by Tara, but currently it only runs on weekdays during the semester, and then you still have to either connect to the #403 Reactor Loop shuttle (like at the Tiger Ave / Hospital Dr sheltered stop) and still walk another few minutes, or else just walk the full 1km (0.6mi) from the Tiger Ave / Rollins St #402 stop to the Locust Street Building.
+Also, the (other) city bus routes do not go near Tara.
 Even if this is not your first choice, you may want to sign up to be on the waitlist as soon as you can because it usually fills up (just in case it ends up being your best option).
 Here are links to a video tour and rental prices. - Parkway Apartments: these are among the closest to our building/downtown, only a 1.2km (0.8mi) walk, and even closer to a grocery store (EatWell), pharmacy (Walgreens), Stewart Park, the MKT trail, and the nice public library (Daniel Boone Regional Library).
-It is also on a city bus route (#2/red) that goes by our building as well as west to other commercial areas with stores, markets, and restaurants. - Briarcrest Apartments: next to Parkway Apartments but also has 1-bedroom units. - Broadway Village Apartments: from here you can walk to Stephens Lake Park or the large commercial area across the street that includes a grocery store (Hy-Vee), Chipotle, Starbucks, a cheaper hair salon (Great Clips), etc. It is 3km to our building (instead of 2.4km from Tara).
+It is also on a city bus route (#2/red) that goes by our building as well as west to other commercial areas with stores, markets, and restaurants. - Briarcrest Apartments: next to Parkway Apartments but also has 1-bedroom units. - Broadway Village Apartments: from here you can walk to Stephens Lake Park or the large commercial area across the street that includes a grocery store (Hy-Vee),

+Chipotle, Starbucks, a cheaper hair salon (Great Clips), etc. It is 3km to our building (instead of 2.4km from Tara).
 It is on a city bus route (#6/green); as of Summer 2024, the bus is free and has a stop a few blocks away from our building, but only runs every 45 minutes and not early in the morning or in the evening.
 These apartments seem somewhat nicer and somewhat more expensive than Tara.